 The Graduation parade is the final official ceremony associated with graduating from basic training.
 It usually takes about 45 minutes from start to finish.
-The ceremony begins with playing of the National Anthem, the invocation and recognition of distinguished visitors.
+The ceremony begins with the playing of the National Anthem, the invocation, and recognition of distinguished visitors.
 Next, the honor flight is recognized and awarded the Honor Flight Streamer.
 The flights will then pass in review.
 Airman will sing the Air Force Song.
 The reviewing officer will address families and Airman.
 The Airman will reaffirm their Oath of Enlistment and recite the Airman’s Creed.
 Flights are dismissed and Airman are released to their visitors.
 There are great photo opportunities by historical aircraft positioned around the parade field.

 10:15 to 11:15 – Squadron Open House

 The Squadron Open house is a perfect time to see where your Airman has been living for the past 8 weeks.
-It can help give you a better understanding of their basic training journey as well as how neat the Air Force really are!
+It can help give you a better understanding of their basic training journey as well as how neat the Air Force really is!

 11:15 – Town Pass

-Immediately following the squadron open house, Airman must remain in the San Antonio metropolitan area, but can visit Sea World, Fiesta Texas and family or friends near local military installations, including Randolph AFB.
+Immediately following the squadron open house, Airman must remain in the San Antonio metropolitan area but can visit Sea World, Fiesta Texas and family or friends near local military installations, including Randolph AFB.
 There are certain establishments that are off limits but your Airman will know in advance.
-San Antonio has plenty to offer in terms of food, attractions and relaxation so you’ll be spoiled for choice of how to spend your day.
+San Antonio has plenty to offer in terms of food, attractions, and relaxation so you’ll be spoiled for choice of how to spend your day.

 20:00 – End of Liberty

-Airman due back in dormitory and similarly to Thursday, it is a strict deadline.
+Airman due back in the dormitory and similarly to Thursday, it is a strict deadline.
 If you are traveling to the San Antonio area, keep in mind the time it will take to travel back to Lackland and get onto base.

 09:00 to 20:00 – Town Pass